metaplex-foundation/developer-hub/src/pages/core-candy-machine/guards/freeze-sol-payment.md

 {% /diagram %}

-‎
+{% seperator h="6" /%}

-{% dialect-switcher title="Thaw a frozen NFT" %}
+{% dialect-switcher title="Thaw a frozen Asset" %}
 {% dialect title="JavaScript" id="js" %}
 {% totem %}

-In the example below, we thaw a Frozen NFT that belongs to the current identity.
+In the example below, we thaw a Frozen Asset that belongs to the current identity.

 ```ts
 route(umi, {